Aviral-swa/javascript-server/VS-CODE.md

-DESCRIPTION
 VS-CODE is an IDE(integrated development environment) which helps u to write clean and efficient code with the help of various tools and plugins built-in to the editor itself like

         -Intellisense
             The IntelliSense code editing provides intelligent code completions.When you start scripting in the VS Code, the IntelliSense feature shows auto-completion options suitable for your code context.